Bioagent Export Control List

 Genetic Elements and genetically modified organisms (ECCN 1C353)

-1. Genetic elements that contain nucleic acid sequences associated with the pathogenicity of microorganisms controlled by 1C351.a to .c, 1C352 and 1C354.
+1. Genetic elements or organisms that contain nucleic acid sequences associated with the pathogenicity of ant virus, bacteria, fungus, or prion.

-2. Genetic elements that contain nucleic acid sequences coding for any of the “toxins” controlled by 1C351.d or “sub-units of toxins” thereof.
+2. Genetic elements or organisms that contain nucleic acid sequences coding for any toxins (or sub-units of toxins).

 Technical Notes:

-1. “Genetic elements” include, inter alia, chromosomes, genomes, plasmids, transposons, and vectors, whether genetically modified or unmodified, or chemically synthesized in whole or in part.
+2. “Genetic elements” include, inter alia, chromosomes, genomes, plasmids, transposons, vectors, and inactivated organisms containing recoverable nucleic acid fragments, whether genetically modified or unmodified, or chemically synthesized in whole or in part.

-2. This ECCN does not control nucleic acid sequences associated with the pathogenicity of enterohaemorrhagic Eschericia coli, serotype O157 and other verotoxin producing strains, except those nucleic acids that contain coding for the verotoxin or its sub-units.
+3. This ECCN does not control nucleic acid sequences of shiga toxin producing Eschericia coli of serogrouops O26, O45, O103, O104, O111, O121, O145, O157 and other shiga toxin producing serogroups, except those genetic elements coding for shiga toxin, or for its subunits.

 As a result of recent changes to the CDC/APHIS list of Select Agents and Toxins, the following select agents that were formerly controlled by ECCN 1C360 are no longer listed on the CCL and are now classified as EAR99 instead: